rickvdbosch/containers-build-break-build/README.md

 ## VS Code extensions

 Please install the VS Code [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).
+(_There's an `extensions.json` file in the repo that will recommend this extension._)

 ## Local tools